knpuniversity/symfony-journey/knpu/container/symfony-builds-the-container.md

 This dumps out the `kernel` parameters from earlier plus the stuff from `parameters.yml`.

-So even though the container is empty still, we've nearly reached the end.
+So even though the container is still almost empty, we've nearly reached the end.
 This empty-ish container is returned to `initializeContainer()` where it's compiled and then dumped:

 [[[ code('247659acc8') ]]]

 Before compiling, we only have 1 service.
 But we know from running `container:debug` that there are a *lot* of services when things finish.
-The secret is in the `compile()` function, which does two special things: process dependency injection extensions and running compiler passes.
+The secret is in the `compile()` function, which does two special things: process dependency injection extensions and run compiler passes.
 Those are up next.